-By meshing words, related or unrelated, you can come up with the following types of domain names
+By meshing words, you can make up the following types of domain names.

 • Keyword-rich domain names.

-Domain names that are a trail of popular keywords.
-They are search engine friendly and often useful for search engine optimization (SEO).
-Most importantly, are an easy way to communicate directly or indirectly, the types of products you sell.
+Domain names that are a tail of popular keywords; They are search engine friendly and often useful for search engine optimization (SEO).
+But, most importantly, they are an easy way to communicate the types of products you sell.

 • Unique and memorable domain names